 - Jacksonville, Florida

-All vehicle clearances are done at the Port of Mombasa.
+All vehicle clearances are done at the Port of Mombasa where cars usually arrive.
 The whole process will be handled at this port, so paperwork needs to be provided then.
 All cars will be parked at the port until the Kenya Port Authority can clear them.
 Fees will need to be paid at that time as well.

 You will need several documents to import cars to Kenya whether you are traveling with the vehicle or not.

-- Your passport or a national ID if you have one.
+- Your passport of resident or a national ID if you have one.

-- A pre-inspection certification from the country of origin.
+- A pre-inspection certification from the country of origin (you will receive some type of certificate).

 - A Kenya Revenue Authority pin card.